Breast Cancer in men

 Going to the GP and being referred to hospital

-Because breast cancer is a very rare disease in men, many men did not know that their symptoms could be a sign of breast cancer (see Men’s awareness of breast cancer before their diagnosis).
-Not surprisingly, therefore, some men waited for some time before they went to see a doctor, sometimes several months, and some said that they only went to their GP after being encouraged to go by their wife.
+Because breast cancer is a rare disease in men, many of the men we interviewed did not know that their symptoms could be a sign of breast cancer (see Men’s awareness of breast cancer before their diagnosis).
+Therefore, not surprisingly, some men waited, sometimes several months, before they went to see a doctor, and some said that they only went to their GP after being encouraged to go by their wife.

 Tim had no idea men could get breast cancer.
 He used Savlon on his tender, inverted nipple.
 He showed his nipple to his wife and a doctor in the family who said he should see his GP.